albertstarfield/project-zephyrine/documentation/ProjectDocumentation.md

         *   **Cleans Previous Builds:** Removes old `vendor`, `node_modules`, `conda_python_modules`, `nodeLocalRuntime` directories.
         *   **Clones C++ Submodules:** Downloads source code for `llama.cpp`, `ggml`, `whisper.cpp`, `gemma.cpp`, and the `gnat-llvm` Ada compiler into `systemCore/vendor/`.
         *   **Builds C++ Backends:** Compiles `llama.cpp`, `gemma.cpp`, etc. using CMake, automatically detecting and enabling hardware acceleration (CUDA, Metal, OpenCL) where possible.
 Builds are placed in respective `build` subdirectories within `systemCore/vendor/`.
+        *   **Builds Ada Compiler:** Attempts to build the `gnat-llvm` Ada compiler from source (a complex and potentially lengthy process), likely in preparation for future Ada development or to build an Ada-based dependency.
         *   **Builds Ada Compiler:** Attempts to build the `gnat-llvm` Ada compiler from source (a complex and potentially lengthy process).
         *   **Fixes Permissions:** Adjusts file permissions (details depend on OS).
         *   **(Likely) Launches Core Engine:** The final steps (not fully visible in the truncated analysis) probably involve starting the main `systemCore/engineMain/engine.py` application.